Governor of Texas: Qualifications

-Oath of Office and Election
+Oath of office and election

 Governors of Texas are directly elected by registered voters in Texas and serve terms of four years, with no term limits.
 Before executing the powers of the office, a governor is required to recite the oath of office as found in Article XVI, Section 1 of the Constitution of Texas:

 I, _______________________, do solemnly swear (or affirm), that I will faithfully execute the duties of the office of governor of the State of Texas, and will to the best of my ability preserve, protect, and defend the Constitution and laws of the United States and of this State, so help me God.

 Incoming Texas governors take office on the third Tuesday of January following an election.

 Removal of a governor from office

 The Texas governor can be impeached by the State House of Representatives for committing treason, bribery, or any other high crime or misdemeanor.
 Once the governor is impeached, the case is forwarded to the State Senate for trial.
 A two-thirds majority vote in the Senate is required to remove the governor from office.
 Unlike other states, Texas does not have a provision in the state constitution that allows voters to petition for a recall election to remove the governor.
+On the other hand, political scientists have shown that impeachment in Texas is very rare and often shaped by political considerations rather than just legal standards.
+(Stewart, 2014).